siddharthvp/mwn/README.md

 - **[Batch operations](https://mwn.toolforge.org/docs/bulk-processing#batch-operations)**: Perform a large number of tasks (like page edits) with control over the concurrency (default 5).
 Failing actions can be set to automatically retry.

+### Compatibility

+Mwn is currently compatible with Node.js v10 and above.
+In the future, compatibility with EOL Node versions may be dropped.

+As for MediaWiki support, the CI pipelines only check for compatibility with the latest LTS version.
+But it should work fine with version 1.35 and above.

 ### Contributing

 Patches are very much welcome.
 See <https://mwn.toolforge.org/docs/developing> for instructions.

 ### Licensing

 Mwn is released under [GNU Lesser General Public License](https://en.wikipedia.org/wiki/GNU_Lesser_General_Public_License) (LGPL) v3.0, since it borrows quite a bit of code from MediaWiki core (GPL v2).
 LGPL is a more permissive variant of GNU GPL.
 Unlike GPL, it enables this library to be used in software not released under GPL-compatible licenses, and even in proprietary software.
 However, any derivatives of this library should be released under an GPL-compatible license (like LGPL).
+That being said, this is not legal advice.